Get the brochure

 Module 8

-Distressed Maneuvers
+Distressed Maneuvers Including Complex Modeling

 The final module examines advanced distressed strategies, including liability management transactions and special situations investing.
 Participants learn how investors generate returns through control strategies, capital structure arbitrage, claims trading, and liquidation scenarios.
 The module connects restructuring mechanics to investment outcomes, helping learners understand how professionals deploy capital across different distressed scenarios.